Jeanne Moore

 “Poems a Rising”

-I recently saw the Bob Dylan movie, and afterward thought, “Where is our current day Dylan?”
-We need today’s musicians to write songs of protest that we can rally around.
-Songs that can motivate, uplift, and unite us.
+After watching the Bob Dylan movie, and I thought, “Where is our current day Dylan?”
+We need today’s young musicians to write songs of protest that we can rally around – take a cue from Bruce Springsteen.
+Give us songs that motivate, uplift, and unite us.

 “if only he had loved a dog”